hildj/CS3-Case-Study-Create-Component-1/README.md

 *Step 2: Make Sure the Data Files Are There*

-* Ensure that all breed folders (Beagle/, FrenchBulldog/, etc.) and metadata.csv are in the same folder as the notebooks.
+* Ensure that all breed folders (Beagle/, FrenchBulldog/, etc.) and metadata.md are in the same folder as the notebooks.
 * These files are included in the repository, so no additional downloads are needed.

 *Step 3: Install Python and Packages*

-* Install Python (version 3.8 or higher) if not already installed.
+* Install Python (version 3.8 or higher) and R if not already installed.
-* Install required packages:
+* Install required packages in Python:

   bash
   pip install tensorflow numpy pandas matplotlib seaborn scikit-learn opencv-python

+* Install the tidyverse in R if not done as well.

 *Step 4: Run the Analysis*